AlfredoElizarraras/Drinks-collector/README.md

    ```
        rails server
    ```
-   3. Now you have to be able to visit ngrok given url in your mobile phone.
+   3. Now you have to be able to visit the ngrok given URL on your mobile phone.
       OR

       Open `http://localhost:3000/` in your browser.

-2. For testing omniauth authentication is better if you use another deployment site or use github as it is the only one of the three providers that accepts call backs for local host 3000
+2. For testing, omniauth authentication is better if you use another deployment site or use GitHub as it is the only one of the three providers that accept callback for localhost 3000

 ## Run automated tests